rcarrascosps/mulesoftAuditLogs/README.md

 https://help.mulesoft.com/s/article/How-to-get-the-Environment-ID

-Once you run it, it will start pulling the events based on the start date, and then every five seconds (**Line 32**), it will look for new events.
+Once you run it, it will start pulling the events based on the start date, and then every five seconds (**Line 32 of auditBeta.sh**), it will look for new events.

 ## TO-DO